openmainframeproject/cobol-programming-course/COBOL Programming Course #4 - Testing/COBOL Programming Course #4 - Testing.md

 *Figure 3.
 COBOL Check folder*

-3. Open your vs code with the same team configuration file with the Learn Cobol folder which you have used in course 2.
+3. Open your VS Code with the same team configuration file with the Learn Cobol folder which you have used in course 2.
 If not, you can also download it from https://github.com/openmainframeproject/cobol-programming-course/releases/latest

-4. click on the icon of Zowe Explore an extension on the left sidebar of VS code.
+4. click on the icon of Zowe Explore of VS code.

 ![](Images/image212.png)

 *Figure 4.
-Zowe explorer*
+Zowe Explorer*

    In the DATA SETS section, you can view all the PDS (Partitioned datasets) and sequential files present.
 In the USS (Unix System Services) section, you can view the files or folder that is stored in the USS.
 USS is a posix compliant linux like environment which makes it easy for developers to interact with previous knowledge of using linux terminals and commands.
 In the JOBS section, you can view all about the running or completed jobs.